Exact Hopfion Vortices in a 3D Heisenberg Ferromagnet

 The occurrence of $\mu$ as the exponent of $(\rho/\rho_{0})$ in the soliton solution (\ref{hopfion}) is of significance.
-The form and geometry of the topological solution we have obtained depend strongly on the material parameters $K_{3}$ and $l/L$ that appear in $\mu$, representing respectively the effects of anisotropy and inhomogeneity in the interacting system of spins.
+For a fixed $L$, the form and geometry of the topological solution we have obtained depend on the physical parameters $K_{3}$ and $l$ that appear in $\mu$, representing respectively the effects of anisotropy and inhomogeneity in the interacting system of spins.
 The presence of $\mu$ enables us to control the rate of change of $\Theta(\rho)$ with $\rho$ in the soliton solution, by tuning these material parameters.
-This in turn should be helpful in designing experiments to create and observe the 3D soliton.
+This in turn should be helpful in designing experiments to create and observe the twisted 3D soliton.
+Usually, in a given experiment it is convenient to keep $K_3$ and $L$ fixed, and examine the 3D spin textures for various length scales $l$ of the inhomogeneity.
+Indeed, one way to change $l$ systematically is to vary the (functionally graded) doping profile in the $(x,y)$ plane appropriately, in experiments.